 How automated business monitoring is different to dashboards

-So, how is ABM different to the embedded dashboards your BI platforms provide?
+So, how is ABM different to the dashboards your BI platforms provide?

-Does it transform the way we analyse our most important metrics, or is it just a nice feature to have?
+Does it transform the way we analyze our most important metrics, or is it just a nice feature to have?

 But if your users don’t know where to look, or they don’t look - for example, if sales in a specific region is always high they may not filter for it on the dashboard or look as closely as they could, missing potential critical changes - they might not find the insights hidden in the data.
 There’s only so many KPIs you can fit on a predefined overview - which is where ABM fills the gap.